December 31, 2016

 Amblin Television, Warner Bros.
 Animation

-Maurice LaMarche – Brain, Queen Roach’s Aid, Baby Romy, Rhennis Brother, Squit, Al Gore, Rick Blaine
+Maurice LaMarche – Brain, Queen Roach’s Aid, Baby Romy, Rhennis Brother, Squit, Al Gore, Rick Blaine, various

 Pinky and the Brain was a spin-off of Animaniacs and the third series co-produced by Steven Spielberg and Amblin Entertainment.
 It was an extension of the popular shorts that were and continued to be featured there.
 It centered around two genetically altered lab mice—the hyper-intelligent Brain (Maurice LaMarche) and the hyper-dimwitted Pinky (Rob Paulsen)—and their attempts to conquer the world.